Back to: LINQ Tutorial For Beginners and Professionals

 using System; using System.Collections.Generic; using System.Linq; namespace LINQDemo { class Program { static void Main(string[] args) { //Using Method Syntax List<string> MethodSyntax = Student.GetStudents().SelectMany(std => std.Programming).ToList(); //Using Query Syntax IEnumerable<string> QuerySyntax = from std in Student.GetStudents() from program in std.Programming select program; //Printing the values foreach (string program in MethodSyntax) { Console.WriteLine(program); } Console.ReadKey(); } } }

 When we execute the program, it will give us the following output.
-Here, you can see, it contains all the programming strings from all the students.
-Also, if you notice it is also containing the same string multiple times.
+Here, you can see it contains all the programming strings from all the students.
+Also, if you notice, it contains the same string multiple times.

-If you notice, in our previous example, we get the output as expected but with duplicate program names.
-If you want only the distinct program names then you need to apply the distinct method on the result set which is shown in the below examples.
-The LINQ Distinct Method is going to return distinct elements from a sequence by using the default equality comparer to compare values.
+In our previous example, we get the output as expected but with duplicate program names.
+If you want only the distinct program names, then you need to apply the distinct method on the result set, as shown in the example below.
+The LINQ Distinct Method will return distinct elements from a sequence using the default equality comparer to compare values.
 In our upcoming articles, we will discuss Comparer and the Distinct Method in detail.
-For now, just remember distinct method is going to return distinct elements from a sequence.
+For now, remember that the distinct method will return distinct elements from a sequence.

 using System; using System.Collections.Generic; using System.Linq; namespace LINQDemo { class Program { static void Main(string[] args) { //Using Method Syntax List<string> MethodSyntax = Student.GetStudents() .SelectMany(std => std.Programming) .Distinct() .ToList(); //Using Query Syntax IEnumerable<string> QuerySyntax = (from std in Student.GetStudents() from program in std.Programming select program).Distinct().ToList(); //Printing the values foreach (string program in QuerySyntax) { Console.WriteLine(program); } Console.ReadKey(); } } }

-With the above changes in place, now run the application code and you will see that it will remove the duplicate program names and will show the distinct program names from the sequence as shown in the below image.
+With the above changes in place, now run the application code, and you will see that it will remove the duplicate program names and will show the distinct program names from the sequence, as shown in the image below.

 Complex Example to Understand LINQ SelectMany Method using C#:

 Now, let us proceed and see more complex examples to understand the LINQ SelectMany Method.
-Our requirement is to retrieve the student’s name along with the program language names.
+We want to retrieve the student’s name and the program names.
 The following example exactly does the same.
-For this, we are going to use the other overloaded version of the SelectMany method.
+We will use the other overloaded version of the SelectMany method for this.
 In the below example, I am showing both Query and Method Syntax to achieve the same.

 using System; using System.Collections.Generic; using System.Linq; namespace LINQDemo { class Program { static void Main(string[] args) { //Using Method Syntax var MethodSyntax = Student.GetStudents() .SelectMany(std => std.Programming, (student, program) => new { StudentName = student.Name, ProgramName = program } ) .ToList(); //Using Query Syntax var QuerySyntax = (from std in Student.GetStudents() from program in std.Programming select new { StudentName = std.Name, ProgramName = program }).ToList(); //Printing the values foreach (var item in QuerySyntax) { Console.WriteLine(item.StudentName + " => " + item.ProgramName); } Console.ReadKey(); } } }